Bytown Voices 2024 Winter-Spring Session

 For information about choir membership contact us at bytownvoices@gmail.com

-Bytown Voices' multi-generational choir project
+Bytown Voices is a multi-generational choir

 In 2022-23 the Bytown Voices Community Choir began the transition to a multi-generational choir model.
 Each year there are fewer opportunities for children to participate in choral singing in school or community.
 In the Fall and Spring Seasons six young singers joined the choir.
 It showed the model is viable and popular as long as the right supports are in place.
 We believe this will lead to a model which includes more children and a better balanced representation of choristers in all generation groupings: Silent Gen: 1925-1945; Boomers: 1946-1964; Gen X: 1965-1979; Millennials: 1980-1994; Gen Z: 1995-2012; Gen Alpha: 2013-2025.